econ-ark/HARK/Documentation/guides/installation.md

 2. Navigate to wherever you want to put the repository and type `git clone git@github.com:econ-ark/HARK.git` ([more details here](https://git-scm.com/doc)).
 If you get a permission denied error, you may need to setup SSH for GitHub, or you can clone using HTTPS: `git clone https://github.com/econ-ark/HARK.git`.
 If you're using the desktop app, go to file->Clone Repository->url, and use `https://github.com/econ-ark/HARK.git` as the Repository url.

-3. Make sure to change to HARK directory, and install HARK's requirements into the virtual environment with `pip install -r ./requirements/base.txt`.
-The requirements folder also contains `dev.txt` and `doc.txt` which install packages relevant to developing and editing the docs respectively.
+3. Make sure to navigate to the HARK directory, and install HARK's requirements into the virtual environment with `pip install -r ./requirements/base.txt`.
+The requirements folder also contains `dev.txt` and `doc.txt` which install packages relevant to develoment and the documentation respectively.

 4. Install econ-ark locally: navigate to your local repository and then type: